Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

-Now, on the pop-up window, click on the "On" symbol, to disable the Touchpoint.
+Now, on the pop-up box window, click on the "On" symbol, to disable the Touchpoint.
 Later on you can right click on the same Touchpoint, then on the "Off" symbol, to enable it again.

 Return to top of [Index](#Index)